wikimedia/operations-debs-mailman3/src/mailman/rules/docs/moderation.rst

     >>> nonmember_rule.check(mlist, nonmember_msg, msgdata)
     True
     >>> dump_msgdata(msgdata)
-    moderation_action : hold
+    member_moderation_action: hold
-    moderation_reasons: ['The message is not from a list member'] moderation_sender : bperson@example.com
+    moderation_reasons      : ['The message is not from a list member'] moderation_sender       : bperson@example.com

 Of course, the nonmember action can be set to defer the decision, in which case the rule does not match.